universal-meaning-map/docs/readme.md

 An instance of a `meaning unit projection` within the IPMM framework is called a `note`.

-The main mechanism used to achieve `self-description` is by nesting `note`s within `note`s.
+The main mechanism used to achieve `self-description` is by nesting `notes` within `notes`.
 This means that any element of a `note` can in itself be a `note` allowing for extremely complex nested objects. [`IPLD`](https://ipld.io/docs/) is used to represent this data structures.

 The reason the word "nesting" is used as opposed to "linking" is because the references in a `note` are assumed to be part of the `note` and not an outside thing.
-The nested `notes` have a "function" or a relationship with a quality in regards to its super-`note` and they are needed for the super-`note` to be understood.
+The nested `notes` are necessary to contribute to the `meaning` for the super-`note` to be understood .
 This is very different from the hyperlink pointing to a "web page".

 > A simple analogy that may help to understand the data representation of the `self-describing` quality would be to imagine it as a "[Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree)" of `meaning`, where each node is a `meaning unit projection` made of other `meaning units projection`s